Our Mental Health Awareness series continues as we discuss schizophrenia and related disorders.

 For those of us with schizophrenia or any mental illness living in the greater St. Tammany Parish area who need to find a treatment plan, a place to stay, or other necessities, please visit the NAMI St. Tammany Resourcesopens a new window search page.
 If you are interested in taking part in a nearby mental health support group, visit this pageopens a new window from NAMI St. Tammany for more information.

-If you or someone you know needs immediate help, please try one of these hotlines:
+If you or someone you know has symptoms of schizophrenia and needs help, please try one of these hotlines:

 - The MentalHelp.net Hotlineopens a new window: 1-888-993-3112

 - Schizophrenia and Related Disorders Alliance of Americaopens a new window: 1-800-493-2094

 - NAMIopens a new window Helpline: 1-800-950-6264 available Monday - Friday, 9 am - 5 pm CST